Stoxum/casinocoin-dev-portal/content/reference-data-api.md

-# CasinoCoin Data API v2
+# Stoxum Data API v2

-The CasinoCoin Data API v2 provides access to information about changes in the CSC Ledger, including transaction history and processed analytical data.
-This information is stored in a dedicated database, which frees `casinocoind` servers to keep fewer historical ledger versions.
-The Data API v2 also acts as data source for applications such as [CSC Charts](https://xrpcharts.ripple.com/) and [ripple.com](https://www.ripple.com).
+The Stoxum Data API v2 provides access to information about changes in the STM Ledger, including transaction history and processed analytical data.
+This information is stored in a dedicated database, which frees `stoxumd` servers to keep fewer historical ledger versions.
+The Data API v2 also acts as data source for applications such as [STM Charts](https://xrpcharts.ripple.com/) and [ripple.com](https://www.ripple.com).

-CasinoCoin provides a live instance of the Data API with as complete a transaction record as possible at the following address:
+Stoxum provides a live instance of the Data API with as complete a transaction record as possible at the following address:

 ## More Information
-The CasinoCoin Data API v2 replaces the Historical Database v1 and the [Charts API](https://github.com/casinocoin/casinocoin-data-api/).
+The Stoxum Data API v2 replaces the Historical Database v1 and the [Charts API](https://github.com/stoxum/stoxum-data-api/).

 * [API Methods](#api-method-reference)
 * [API Conventions](#api-conventions)